April 30 - July 1, 2018 via Distance Learning

 Session 11 - Hypothesis Testing, Design of Experiment, ANOVA

 Session 12 - FMEA, House of Quality, Quality Function Deployment, Control Charts: X-bar Chart, R Chart, Process Control Plan, Case Studies on DMAIC

 - Professor and Chair in Systems Science & Industrial Engineering Department

-- Assistant Director for Health Systems, Watson Institute for Systems Excellence
+- Associate Director, Watson Institute for Systems Excellence

 - Director, Healthcare Systems Engineering Center